Diffusions with rank-based characteristics and values in the nonnegative quadrant: Questions of recurrence and transience

-\begin{rem} The skew-symmetry condition of \cite{MR877593} holds for the process $\,\big(\sqrt{2\,}\,R_1(\cdot), \sqrt{2\,}\, R_2(\cdot)\big)\, $ in the case of equal variances.
+\begin{rem} The skew-symmetry condition of Harrison and Williams \cite{MR877593} holds for the process $ (\sqrt{2 } R_1(\cdot), \sqrt{2 } R_2(\cdot) ) $ in the case of equal variances.
 Under this skew-symmetry condition, the invariant density has the form of a product of exponentials.

 These parameters may be derived from the following heuristics.
-By (\ref{2.15.a})-(\ref{2.16}) and the strong law of large numbers for Brownian motion, the local time grows linearly with
+By (\ref {2.15.a}) and (\ref{2.16}) and the strong law of large numbers for Brownian motion, the local time grows linearly with

-Thus, with these growth rates of the local times, the effective drift rate of $\, R_1(\cdot) - R_2(\cdot)\, $ in (\ref{2.15.a}) is heuristically $\, - \lambda \, t - \Lambda^{R_2}(t) \approx -(g + h)t - (h - g)t = - 2\, h\, t \, $ for the large $\, t > 0\, $.
-Similarly, from (\ref{2.16}) the effective drift rate for $\, R_2(\cdot)\, $ is $\, (g - h) / (1/2) = - 2\, (h - g) \, $, where we divide $\, (g - h)\, $ by $\, 1\, /\, 2\, $ because the quadratic variation of $\, \sigma V_2(\cdot)\, $ is a half of that of the standard Brownian motion.
-Since the invariant density of Brownian motion in $\, \mathbb R_+\, $ with drift rate $\, - \lambda < 0 \, $ reflected at the origin is known to be exponential $\, (2 \, \lambda) \, $, we derive the parameters $\, (4 \, h, 4\, ( h-g))\, $ for $\, (R_1(\cdot) - R_2(\cdot), R_2(\cdot))\, $; this is consistent with the consequence of (\ref{eq: sta dens 0}) mentioned in the first paragraph of this Remark. $\Box$ \end{rem}
+Thus, with these growth rates of the local times, the effective drift rate of $ R_1(\cdot) - R_2(\cdot) $ in (\ref{2.15.a}) is heuristically $ - \lambda t - \Lambda^{R_2}(t) \approx-(g + h)t - (h - g)t = - 2 h t $ for the large $ t > 0 $.
+Similarly, from (\ref{2.16}) the effective drift rate for $ R_2(\cdot) $ is $ (g - h) / (1/2) = - 2 (h - g) $, where we divide $ (g - h) $ by $ 1 / 2 $ because the quadratic variation of $ \sigma V_2(\cdot) $ is a half of that of the standard Brownian motion.
+Since the invariant density of Brownian motion in $ \mathbb R_+ $ with drift rate $ - \lambda< 0 $ reflected at the origin is known to be exponential $ (2 \lambda) $, we derive the parameters $ (4 h, 4 ( h-g)) $ for $ (R_1(\cdot) - R_2(\cdot), R_2(\cdot)) $; this is consistent with the consequence of (\ref{eq: sta dens 0}) mentioned in the first paragraph of this Remark. \end{rem}

-$\bullet~$ Similarly, in each case of $\, {\bm \alpha} \, = \, - \ell\, $, $\, \ell \in \mathbb{N}\, $ we may compute the invariant density of $\, (R_1(\cdot), R_2(\cdot))\, $ from (\ref{eq: sum-of-exponential 1}).
-For example, in the case $\, h > g > 0\, $, $\, \rho^2 = 1 \, / \, 4\, $, $\, \sigma^2 = 3 \, / \, 4\, $ with
+$\bullet $ Similarly, in each case of $ \bolds{\alpha} = - \ell $, $ \ell\in\mathbb{N} $ we may compute the invariant density of $ (R_1(\cdot), R_2(\cdot)) $ from (\ref{eq: sum-of-exponential 1}).
+For example, in the case $ h > g > 0 $, $ \rho^2 = 1 / 4 $, $ \sigma^2 = 3 / 4 $ with

-substituting $\, {\bm x}'=(x_1, x_2) = \big(2\xi_1,2\xi_2/\sqrt{3}\, \big)\,$ and $\, {\bm \mu}'=\big(2h,-2g/\sqrt{3}\, \big)$ into (\ref{eq: sum-of-exponential 1}), we obtain for $\, 0 < \xi_2 < \xi_1 < \infty \, $ the invariant density $\,\mathfrak p (\xi_1, \xi_2)\, $ of $\, (R_1(\cdot), R_2(\cdot))\, $ as a linear combination of
+substituting $ \mathbf{x}'=(x_1, x_2) = (2\xi_1,2\xi_2/\sqrt {3} ) $ and $ \bolds{\mu}'= (2h,-2g/\sqrt{3} )$ into (\ref{eq: sum-of-exponential 1}), we obtain for $ 0 < \xi_2 < \xi_1 < \infty $ the invariant density $ \mathfrak p (\xi_1, \xi_2) $ of $ (R_1(\cdot), R_2(\cdot)) $ as a linear combination of